flipacholas/Architecture-of-consoles/articles/mega-drive-genesis.md

 #### Constructing the frame

 The following section explains how the VDP draws each frame, for demonstration purposes *Sonic The Hedgehog* is used as example.
+I recommend checking out the functioning of its [predecessor]({{< ref "master-system#graphics" >}}) since there will be a lot revisited in here.

 {{< tabs >}}
   {{< tab name="Tiles" active="true" >}}